intesys/generator-jhipster-testcontainers/README.md

 > As long as you have Testcontainers and the appropriate JDBC driver on your classpath, you can simply modify regular
 > JDBC connection URLs to get a fresh containerized instance of the database each time your application starts up.

-This module simply adds a properties file in your test resources: `application-testcontainers.yml` and uses.
-This is how mysql properties will look like.
+This module simply adds a properties file in your test resources: `application-testcontainers.yml` and uses it when launching tests with `testcontainers` profile.

+This is how mysql properties look like.

 ```properties
 spring.datasource.driver-class-name=org.testcontainers.jdbc.ContainerDatabaseDriver